Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 | Urban Track Model| [avisengine_environment/meshes/mesh_road_urban.blend](https://github.com/Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/blob/main/avisengine_environment/meshes/mesh_road_urban.blend)

-You can customize both race track and urban track (base) by modifying the 3D files using [Blender](https://www.blender.org/) which is a free and **open-source 3D computer graphics software**.
+You can customize both the race track and urban track (base) by modifying the 3D files using [Blender](https://www.blender.org/) which is a free and **open-source 3D computer graphics software**.
-The instructions on how to modify this file is written in the blender file.
+The instructions on how to modify this file are written in the blender file.

 ### Modify Urban Signs and Tags
 Modifying the signs and AprilTags in the urban track can be done by modifying the urban world file, or by just simply adding other tags from the gazebo model library, since all the signs and tags are also added to the library and are ready to use.